[Updated on September 13, 2023 after the release of the inflation number for August 2023.]

 People intuitively want a higher COLA but a higher COLA can only be caused by higher inflation.
 Higher inflation is bad for retirees.

 Whether inflation is high or low, your Social Security benefits will have the same purchasing power.
-It’s the purchasing power of your savings and investments outside Social Security that you should worry about.
+You should think more about the purchasing power of your savings and investments outside Social Security.
 When inflation is high, even though your Social Security benefits get a bump, your other money loses more value to inflation.
 Your savings and investments outside Social Security will last longer when inflation is low.

 You want a lower Social Security COLA, which means lower inflation and lower expenses.